FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 <pre>
 java -Xmx12g -cp "bin":"lib/*" WeaklyGlobalNucleus Flickr-proc.w 16 0.1 200
 </pre>
-The result will be stored in a text file "WGlobal-" + num_samples + "-" + basename + "-" + eta + "-.txt".
+The result will be stored in a text file "WeaklyGlobalNucleus-" + num_samples + "-" + basename + "-" + eta + "-.txt".
 The file contains all the weakly-global nuclei detected by the algorithm.

 GlobalNucleus:
 <pre>